Specifications | |

 To install an operating system you will need a hard disk with a pre-installed OS otherwise you have to plug in another hard disk or a CD/DVD reader in order to boot a copy of the installer of your OS, since the USB booting doesn’t work.

-Markdown file for this page: https://canoeboot.org/docs/hardware/kfsn4-dre.md
+Markdown file for this page: https://canoeboot.org/docs/install/kfsn4-dre.md

 Subscribe to RSS for this site